Why the hell am I talking to you about happiness?

 (Literally.
 Get skipping.
 It just might make you happy. 🙂

 Like this post?
-See the expanded version in Oonagh’s new book, Healthy As F*ck.
+See the expanded version in Oonagh’s best-selling book, Healthy As F*ck.

 Did you like this blog post?
 If so, share it with your friends and leave a comment below!